 Would you get married to save thousands on college tuition?

 An 18-year-old only child whose parents earn a combined $75,000 a year is classified as middle-class and receives limited financial aid.
-But with an on-campus estimated total cost of $21,000 per year including room and board (based on in-state figures provided by the University of Colorado), it is unlikely the 18-year-old’s parents saved enough to pay in cash.
-This student would be responsible for enduring tens of thousands in unsubsidized loans.
+But many parents haven’t saved enough to pay cash for college.
+The student would be responsible for tens of thousands in unsubsidized loans.

 While it’s illegal to marry someone for the purpose of obtaining U.S. citizenship, it is perfectly legal to marry someone for the purpose of obtaining college financial aid or gaining in-state tuition residency, according to WalletPop.

 Marriage for money is also practiced by students attending out-of-state colleges and universities, who must pay more than triple the tuition that in-state residents pay.
-At the University of Colorado, in-state tuition costs $8,511 annually, while out-of-state tuition is $29,493 per year.
+The average cost of tuition and fees at public colleges is $9,139 for in-state residents and $22,958 for out-of-state residents.

 The New York Times ran a story about out-of-state students attending the University of California, widely considered one of the top-notch public schools in the nation.
 These students wanted the excellent-quality education but suffered under the out-of-state tuition increase.
-So they took an unusual solution:
+They tried an unusual solution:

 When students marry, they can automatically claim themselves as independent, provided their parents do not claim them as dependents on their taxes.
 After that, gaining in-state tuition is a breeze.